aviars/poet/README.md

 How Does POET Work for Data Providers?
 --------------------------------------

+1. Data Providers may choose to honor only signed JWTs from issuers (`iss`) they trust.
-2. 1.
-A Data Provider is typically both an Auth Server and a Resource Sever.
+2. A Data Provider is typically both an Auth Server and a Resource Sever.
 Applications are registered here by developers.
-2. An endorsement matching registered applications may be added by supplying the JWT.
+3. An endorsement matching registered applications may be added by supplying the JWT.
-3. The JWT may be provided directly by the developer.
+4. The JWT may be provided directly by the developer.
-4. The JWT may be obtained and associated with registered applications by other means such as a manifest file or API.
+5. The JWT may be obtained and associated with registered applications by other means such as a manifest file or API.
-5. Data Providers use the presence (and absence) of endorsements to display appropriate information to the end-user.
+6. Data Providers use the presence (and absence) of endorsements to display appropriate information to the end-user.
 For example is the signature valid, is it un
-6. Endorsements should be displayed to the end-user during the authorization/approval process.
+7. Endorsements should be displayed to the end-user during the authorization/approval process.
-7. Data Providers must: a.) verify the JWT signature, b.) verify the endorsement is not expired, c.) if using OAuth2, verify the `software_id` in th JWT matches the uri registered with the OAuth2 provider.
+8. Data Providers must: a.) verify the JWT signature, b.) verify the endorsement is not expired, c.) if using OAuth2, verify the `software_id` in th JWT matches the uri registered with the OAuth2 provider.

 Example POET JWT
 ----------------

-The  example signed JWT (JWS) contains information about the _Cardiac Risk App_ OAuth2 application and is signed by _nate-trust.org_.
+The  example signed JWT (JWS) contains information about the _Cardiac Risk App_ OAuth2 application and is signed by _transparenthealth.org.org_.
 The JWS is signed with a private key using the `RS256 Algorithm`.
 The corresponding public key shall be a < a href="https://tools.ietf.org/html/rfc7517">JWK</a> stored at the stored `https://[iss]/.well-known/poet.jwk`.

 Example Header